ROBINSON HIGH SCHOOL NEWS EDITORIAL POLICY

 Will offer equal opportunity to minority and/or marginalized students to participate in journalism programs;

-Is not required to view or approve Media content prior to publication;
+Is not required to view or approve News content prior to publication;

-Shall not fire or otherwise discipline Advisers for content in student Media that is determined and published by the student staff.
+Shall not fire or otherwise discipline Advisers for content in student News that is determined and published by the student staff.

-All decisions regarding the publication, printing or dissemination of content in the Media will be made in occurrence to the following provisions, while keeping in mind that the overall purpose and goal of the Media is to
+All decisions regarding the publication, printing or dissemination of content in the News will be made in occurrence to the following provisions, while keeping in mind that the overall purpose and goal of the News is to:

 - Inform, interpret, and entertain their viewers through accurate and factual reports, where information has been thoroughly gathered and verified;